olly-evans/olly-evans.github.io/_tabs/about.md

 > "We are what we repeatedly do.
 Excellence, then, is not an act, but a habit."
 {: .prompt-tip }

-Hello!
-My name is Olly Evans, I'm a third year Electronic Engineering student.
-This is where I blog about artificial intelligence, develop this site using Jekyll and implement new features.
+Hello, my name is Olly Evans.
+I am currently in my third year of studying Electronic Engineering, with a strong focus on the intersection of technology, media, and innovation.
+Alongside my academic pursuits, I have developed a keen interest in video editing and digital content creation, which allows me to apply both my technical knowledge and creative skills.

+This website serves as a platform where I document and share my insights on a variety of subjects including football, video editing, and advancements in artificial intelligence.
+Through my blog posts, I aim to provide thoughtful analysis, practical advice, and engaging discussions relevant to both hobbyists and professionals alike on football, editing and AI topics.